The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 With home prices climbing in Utah, first-time homebuyers might need a boost to gain entry into the state’s housing market.
 Happily, they could be eligible for mortgage and down payment assistance options that make it easier to purchase a home.
 Utah Housing Corporation, the state’s housing authority, is one resource for these programs, many of which are aimed at first-time buyers with low to moderate incomes.

 Utah Housing Corporation (UHC or Utah Housing) has four mortgage programs available to first-time homebuyers, with some also open to repeat buyers.
 These 30-year fixed-rate loans range from FHA and VA loans to conventional loans, and down payment assistance can be combined with any of the programs.
 Here’s a breakdown of each:

 The Utah Housing FirstHome Loan is designed for first-time buyers with modest incomes and eligible single parents or veterans.
 This loan tends to boast the lowest interest rate among the agency’s programs in order to keep monthly mortgage payments low.

-Utah Housing’s Home Again Loan is available to families with modest incomes who are previous homeowners and don’t not qualify for FirstHome loans.
+Utah Housing’s Home Again Loan is available to families with modest incomes who don’t qualify for FirstHome loans.
 This loan is available to both repeat homebuyers and first time buyers.

 Neither the FirstHome Loan nor the Home Again Loan require borrowers to take part in homebuyer education courses.